 - Respond Politely and Promptly to Trade Offers

 - Be Able to Update OOTP Versions As Needed

 Participate in The Brewster CommunityExports wrote: Exporting is expected for all sims.
 It is the responsibility of members to ensure that they have exported in advance of a mandatory sim.
 An Online Export Tracker is available to assist members.
 The Commissioner or Vice Commissioner will also provide notification on the forums when a new league file is ready, immediately following each sim.

 If a member fails to export three consecutive times without explanation, they should expect a Personal Message from a Governing Board member checking on their status.
 A timely response (24 hours seems reasonable) will be expected; failing that, the League Director will assume that that GM is no longer actively involved with the league and begin to take steps to transfer control of that team to a new GM.

 Each export will conform to the following regulations:

-1 - Active Roster: The active roster for all BBA and UMEBA teams will be 27 players (with a minimum of 25 players active at all times).
+1 - Active Roster: The active roster for all BBA and GBC teams will be 27 players (with a minimum of 25 players active at all times).

 Failure to meet these requirements will result in auto-assignment by the Commissioner or Vice Commissioner (which may not be to your liking) and a penalty of 2PP per player, per sim.
 Failure to comply with roster rules for three consecutive sims will result a fine of $5,000,000, to be taken from their bonus funds, if possible.
 Special considerations (such as a team egregiously affected by injury) will be ruled upon by the Commissioner.